jldec/access-jwt/README.md

 Depends on [@tsndr/cloudflare-worker-jwt](https://github.com/tsndr/cloudflare-worker-jwt)

-[The code](https://github.com/jldec/access-jwt/blob/main/src/index.js#L9-L26) fetches public keys from `https://${env.ACCESS_TEAM_NAME}.cloudflareaccess.com/cdn-cgi/access/certs`.
+[The code](https://github.com/jldec/access-jwt/blob/main/src/index.js#L10-L43) fetches public keys from `https://${env.ACCESS_TEAM_NAME}.cloudflareaccess.com/cdn-cgi/access/certs`.
 Your team name can be found in the Custom Pages settings of the Cloudflare [Zero Trust dashboard](https://one.dash.cloudflare.com).

+By decoding the JWT from the `CF_Authorization` cookie instead of relying on the `cf-access-jwt-assertion` header, you can continue identifying authenticated users even for un-authed routes on the same origin, once they have logged in.
+This works because the cookie is scoped to the hostname unless you explicitly configure Access to scope the cooking to the application path.

 Originally motivated by [this thread](https://x.com/adam_janis/status/1823330661140181204) by [Adam Janiš](https://github.com/eidam).
 [Alternative implementation](https://gist.github.com/eidam/7fb298196a43b2c172245219c6dd7da1) using [hono](https://hono.dev/) middleware and [jose](https://github.com/panva/jose).